Korveck14/technicalQuestions/README.md

 - Are decimal numbers supported? (e.g: 25.01,10.99)
 - What message is shown if the written coordinates are not supported?

 For the proposed solution I assumed that only positive numbers up to 2 digits are accepted for the coordinates.
-Also inside the Then step I would check whether the clear button has been pressed to check all the forms are back to blank.
+Also, inside the Then step I would check whether the clear button has been pressed to check all the forms are back to blank.

-Also, in order to have more variants of the test cases I would play with for loops and randoms in order to generate coordinates of squares or not squares.
+Finally, in order to have more variants of the test cases I would play with for loops and randoms in order to generate coordinates of squares or not squares.
 Nevertheless, I don't think it was the point of the exercise since Gherkin does not allow that, or at least I'm not aware of.

 ## Exercise 2 clarifications